 - medically appropriate and timely visits to the premises where the fish are kept to reach at least a general or preliminary diagnosis.

 - History and inquiry and:

-Test results soon confirm the presence of Aeromonas salmonicida in the hatchery.
+Test results soon confirm the presence of furunculosis (Aeromonas salmonicida) in the hatchery.

 George continues to work with Dr. Blake on an ongoing basis to improve his biosecurity, standard treatment protocols, vaccination strategies, and general management practices that will ensure his fish remain healthy and productive.
 They schedule monthly meetings to ensure the lines of communication remain open.

-- Dr. Blake continues to maintain recent and sufficient knowledge of George’s operation to enable him to provide veterinary services, including prescriptions for medication when needed.
+- Dr. Blake continues to maintain recent and sufficient knowledge of George’s operation to enable him to provide veterinary services, including prescriptions for medication when necessary.